sovrynn/ecdo/1-EVIDENCE/cataclysm-stories/americas/README.md

 - Reigning king leaves Cuzco and brings followers to Andes (Tampu-Tocco), art of writing lost
 - Centuries pass
 - 2400 BC: Kingship begins in Cuzco with Manco Capac
-- ~1800 BC (twelfth Capac): invaders killed by "heavenly fire" in mountains, some time later, 24 hours of Sun
+- ~1800 BC (twelfth Capac): giant invaders killed by "heavenly fire" in mountains, some extended time later, 24 hours of Sun
 - 400 BC: fortieth Capac
 - 0 AD: 58th Capac
 - 100 - 200 AD: Country falls during a thousand-year period of disintegration, decline, and disorder